-“My baby hates tummy time!” is a commonly heard statement from parents of infants.
-No one likes to feel like they’re forcing their baby to endure physical discomfort.
+“My baby hates tummy time!” is a common concern from parents of infants.
+No one likes to feel like they’re forcing their baby to endure physical discomfort, and when our babies make sounds of protest, our instinct is to make those noises stop.

 Let’s reframe tummy time and see if we can make it a better experience for everyone.